MCH Test featured image showing lavender-top blood tube, CBC report highlighting MCH, and anemia-related problems.

 • Collection Tube: Lavender-top EDTA tube

-A small blood sample is taken from a vein in the arm.
-The MCH value appears automatically as part of the CBC report.
-Most labs provide results on the same day.
+Blood is drawn from a vein, usually in the arm.
+The MCH value is automatically generated as part of the CBC report.
+The procedure is routine, and results are often available the same day.

 Test Preparation